Perfect for 8 innings, Rays settle for 4-1 win over Orioles

 Yes, Gwinnett.

-This time, Yarbrough (8-3) was nearly perfect.
+This time, Yarbrough (8-3) was nearly perfect .
 Baltimore hit only five balls out of the infield against the 6-foot-5 southpaw, all of them becoming routine outs.

 The only hard-hit balls against Stanek came in succession in the second inning.
 Pedro Severino hit a liner to second baseman Joey Wendle, who was standing behind the base as part of a shift to the left side of the infield